yann-yvan/lite-api/README.md

 ### Logging :

-#### Enable ogger to call your remote logger service or log in app database
+#### Enable logger to call your remote logger service or log in app database

 the default value is **false**
 ```dotenv